kiennguyen210/Power-BI-Marketing-Performance-Analysis-For-Marketing-Company/README.md

 ### 1.1.
 Objective:

 This project is a deep-dive marketing performance dashboard built on Power BI.
-Its primary goal is to shift the focus from simple spending analysis to actual Marketing ROI (Return on Investment) and profitability.
+Its primary goal is to shift the focus from simple spending analysis to actual Marketing ROI (Return on Investment), ROAS (Return on Ad Spend) and profitability.

-- Measure Marketing ROI across every layer: campaign, channel, and location.
+- Measure Marketing ROI & ROAS across every layer: campaign, channel, and location.

 - Support Data-Driven Budget Allocation decisions by identifying the most profitable marketing sources.